 6. Star Anise

-Just like ginger, this coffee flavor isn’t for everyone, but it will definitely raise a few eyebrows.
-Star Anise has a strong licorice taste with sweet, floral notes.
+This coffee flavor isn’t going to be everyone’s cup of tea, but it will definitely get you a few strange looks.
+Star Anise is known for a strong licorice taste with sweet, floral notes.
 For those of you that enjoy licorice, it makes a great coffee infusion when paired with dark roasted coffee.

 Add your Star Anise into your whole coffee beans before grinding and brew as you normally would.
-However, if overused it can be very overpowering, I recommend using no more than half a clove at most, any more and you’ll be pouring you freshly brewed coffee into the sink.
+However, if overused it can be very overpowering, I recommend using no more than 3/4 of a clove, any more and you’ll be pouring you freshly brewed coffee into the sink.

 If you want to bring out the earthiness in your morning coffee brew, I recommend trying a bit of Nutmeg.
 The added sweetness and earthy taste is truly unique and is a sure way to tickle ya taste buds.